SikuliX/SikuliX-Docs/src/main/resources/docs/source/globals.rst

 has to be \\' and a " is taken as such.

-To avoid any problems, it is recommended to use the raw string ``r'some text with \\ and " ...'``, since there is no need for escaping.
+To avoid any problems, it is recommended to use the raw string ``r'some text with \\ and " ...'``, since there is no need for escaping (but no trailing \\ is allowed here).
   This is especially useful, when you have to specify Windows path's or want to setup command lines for use with App.open(), openApp(), os.popen or Jythons Subprocess module.

 a fictive command line example::

 	cmd = r'c:\Program Files\myapp.exe -x "c:\Some Place\some.txt" >..\log.txt'
 	openApp(cmd)

-**This is a comparism of old (xxxApp) and new (App.xxx) functions:**

-*	Open an application: :py:func:`openApp` --> :py:meth:`App.open`
-*	Switch to an application or application window: :py:func:`switchApp` --> :py:meth:`App.focus`
-*	Close an application: :py:func:`closeApp` --> :py:meth:`App.close`

 .. py:function:: openApp(application)